The Top 5 Business Loan Qualifications to Be Aware Of

 If your debt-to-income ratio is near 36 percent (or higher), reducing it will greatly increase your chances of qualifying for additional financing.
 To reduce this ratio, you can do any one or more of the following:

-1. Increase your monthly debt payments to lower your debt levels more quickly.
+1. First, you should increase your monthly debt payments to lower your debt levels quickly.

-2. Adjust your spending behavior to prevent taking on more debt.
+2. Next, adjust your spending behavior to prevent taking on more debt.
 Avoid taking on additional loans for the time being.

-3. Delay purchases so you can make larger down payments.
+3. Lastly, delay purchases so you can make larger down payments.

 Also, remember that your spending behavior is the key factor in reducing your debt-to-income ratio.
 To help improve your spending habits, set up a simple spreadsheet to track your ratio each month.
-Seeing concrete progress will help keep you motivated.
+Seeing concrete progress will help keep you motivated, and increase the likelihood that a reputable online lender will provide you with a business loan in the future.

 3. Capital: Save Up and Make a Larger Down Payment